ali-hamas/Chat-App/README.md

 You can use this project as a learning resource to:

-- Learn about appwrite authentication.
+- Explore appwrite authentication mechanisms.
-- How to make secure routes so only login users visite that page.
+- Implement secure routes to restrict access to authenticated users only.
-- Also wrap open routes so login users cannot visit that pages.
+- Utilize open routes to prevent authorized users to open pages like signup or signin.
-- Learn how to interact with appwrite database, send documents and get documents from databases.
+- Gain hands-on experience in interacting with the appwrite database, including sending and retrieving documents.
-- Get to know about realtime changes in dataase and update DOM on changes in databases.
+- Understand real-time database updates and their impact on dynamically updating the DOM.
 - Feel free to modify and adapt it to your needs.
 If you have any suggestions for improvements, please share them!

 ## Contribute